SwissFederalArchives/version-link/documentation/core.md

 The version.link schema does not impose restrictions on this linking accross hierarchy levels but allows the user to choose a domain-adapted solution.

 The following image illustrates two Versions linking to a Version in a upper hierarchy level with schema:isPartOf.
-A query has to take into account the schema:endDate and schema:startDate of the Versions to check the validity of the schema:isPartOf links:
+A query has to take into account the schema:validThrough and schema:validFrom of the Versions to check the validity of the schema:isPartOf links:

 ![Linking across hierarchy levels](./img/linking_hierarchies.svg "Linking across hierarchy levels.")
 ### Linking Directions